 But if anything, the lasting legacy of these magazines, these stories – mostly written by Charles Hamilton – must be the “Schoolboy Code”.
 Or the “Schoolgirl Code”, filtered as it was through Enid Blyton’s St Clare’s and Malory Towers books.
 After all, Blyton, the daughter of a cutlery salesman, was born in 1897, and would have been among the Gem and Magnet’s significant female readership when she was growing up.

-On a personal basis, my school, at least between 1974 and 1987, was making its name as a crammer.
+On a personal basis, my school, at least in the 70s and 80s, was making its name as a crammer.
 We had some good teachers, of course, and some lovely people studied there, but as an institution, I have very little love for it.
 We yearned for the last bell, waiting for freedom from the endless tedium poorly taught maths and science.
 When I’m at home, I take a walk by “the old school” almost every day, but all I feel is mild surprise about how small the classrooms were.

 So it’s not surprising that these school stories, with their pranks and rags, their feeds and feasts would work their charm, 5099 miles and seven decades away.
 Oh, I never saw a Magnet or a Gem, but I remember the bright yellow Cassell paperbacks, and the Armada publications with their ugly cover art, borrowed from Eshwari lending library on Lloyd’s Road.